aosabook/500lines/sampler/README.md

 ```

 However, taking the log can help alleviate this issue because we can
-represent a much wider range of numbers in log-space than we can
+represent a much wider range of numbers with logarithms than we can
 normally.
-Officially, log-space ranges from $-\infty$ to zero.
+Officially, log values range from $-\infty$ to zero.
 In
-practice, log-space ranges from the `min` value returned by `finfo`,
+practice, they range from the `min` value returned by `finfo`,
 which is the smallest number that can be represented, to zero.
 The
 `min` value is *much* smaller than the log of the `tiny` value (which
 would be our lower bound if we did not work in log space):